 Ever since the late 19th century, alpinists from Paris would climb Font’s boulder problems in succession (i.e., what we call bouldering circuits today) to prepare for bigger walls they intended to climb on future expeditions.
-This pastime later took off on its own and evolved into what we today call “bouldering” — arguably the most popular discipline of rock climbing.
+This pastime later took off on its own, evolving into what we today call “bouldering” — arguably the most popular discipline of rock climbing.
 Even the grading scale used in bouldering is called the “Font scale.”

 Fontainebleau (or simply Font or Bleau) is huge.
 The forest spreads out to over 900 square kilometers, with more than 100 bouldering areas and more than 30,000 registered boulder problems to test your skills.
 Most of the sectors are easily accessible, with short walks on flat terrain, and soft and sandy landings (check Cul de Chien sector!).
 My friends who have kids love to take their toddlers to Font, they can play in the sand while their parents crush boulders problems.